 I see similarities between gardens and investments, especially when I'm digging in the spring soil.
 Planning, patience, and maintenance are all important in managing a set of financial goals.
 Mess up on one of these and it could significantly reduce your ability to achieve your goals.
 It's in the area of maintenance that most people veer off track and make mistakes.

 Emotions take hold during both bad times and good, and people feel the urge to act or to react.
-For example, chasing yesterday's hot performing investment by selling out a stable holding - at exactly the wrong time.

 It's not just individual investors who do this.
 The average mutual fund manager replaces their entire portfolio every year.
 That means that these professional managers are holding positions, on average, for less than 365 days.
 As I said above, my garden wouldn't produce much if I kept replacing my plants.
 It's the same with active trading.
 Too much activity is just plain destructive.
 This is one of many reasons why the majority of active managers perform worse than their benchmark index.